The Art of Turning Porn into Beautiful Collages

 I have around 60 framed collage pieces that will be on display, and there will be some wacky music played by my friends.
 I think it’s much better to see the collages in person, because it’s easier to discern where the layers of paper begin and end, thereby giving them more depth.
 I also love how physical some people’s reactions can be.
 It can be very difficult to stare at explicit images of sex in a public place, even if you’re not shy around the subject, and observing the way different people behave around sexually explicit images can be quite fascinating.

 Zoe Ligon is an artist and sex educator based in Detroit.
+Her solo show opens tonight between 6 and 10 PM at Superchief Gallery in Greenpoint, Brooklyn.
 See more of her work below.